Skip to main content

 Frequently Asked Questions

-Single garage £15,000-£25,000 with insulation, electrics, plastering, flooring, and decoration.
-Double garage £25,000-£40,000.
-Plumbing for a kitchenette or shower adds £2,000-£4,500 depending on drainage proximity to existing soil stack.
-Underfloor heating adds £1,200-£2,000.
-Edwardian outbuilding-style garages around Bickley sometimes need an additional concrete pour where the original slab is unsound, adding £1,500-£3,000.
-Conservation area applications and Lawful Development Certificates are included in the project price.
-Fixed-price contract before any work starts.
+A single garage conversion covers insulation, electrics, plastering, flooring, and decoration.
+Plumbing for a kitchenette or shower can be added depending on drainage proximity to the existing soil stack.
+Underfloor heating can be added too.
+Edwardian outbuilding-style garages around Bickley sometimes need an additional concrete pour where the original slab is unsound, which we identify at the survey.
+Conservation area applications and Lawful Development Certificates are included in the contract.
+Fixed-price contract confirmed before any work starts.

 Do I need planning permission to convert my Bromley garage?